Computational Complexity Evaluation of Neural Network Applications in Signal Processing

 where $n_h$ is the number of hidden units in the LSTM cell.
 Similarly to RNNs, the RM can be calculated from the term associated with the input vector $x_t$ and the term corresponding to the prior cell output ${h}_{t-1}$; however, each term occurs four times, as we can see in Eq.~(\ref{eq.lstm}).
 Therefore, we have $4n_hn_i$ and $4n_h^2$, respectively.
 Moreover, we also need to include the element-wise product that is operated three times in Eq.~(\ref{eq.lstm}), which costs $3n_h$.
 Finally, the process is repeated $n_s$ times, hence, $n_s$ is multiplied to the overall number.

-The BOP for a LSTM layer is computed based on Eq.~(\ref{c.lstm}), but also includes the bitwidth of the operands and the number of additions.
+The BOP for an LSTM layer is computed based on Eq.~(\ref{c.lstm}), but also includes the bitwidth of the operands and the number of additions.
 As a result, the BOP can be represented as:

 To give more details on the expression, the first two terms in Eq.~(\ref{BOP.lstm}) are the contribution of the input vector multiplications and the recurrent cell output association, respectively.
 The term $3n_{s}n_{h}b_{a}^2$ refers to 3 times of the element-wise product of two operands with $b_a$ bitwidth, see Eq.~(\ref{eq.lstm}).
-For each time step, there are $n_h$ elements in each vector needed to be multiplied.
-The last term is for all the additions, since we assume that $\text{Acc}(n_{h}, b_{w}, b_{a})$ gives the dominant contribution, as described in Sec.~\ref{sec.rnn}.
+For each time step, there are $n_h$ elements in each vector that need to be multiplied.
+The last term is for all the additions since we assume that $\text{Acc}(n_{h}, b_{w}, b_{a})$ gives the dominant contribution, as described in Sec.~\ref{sec.rnn}.
 Finally, the process is then restarted $n_s$ times.

-The NABS of a LSTM layer is derived from the Eq.~(\ref{BOP.lstm}) by replacing the multiplications with the shifts and adders including their cost, as mentioned in Sec.~\ref{Sec:metris} that the shifts would not be included.
+The NABS of an LSTM layer is derived from the Eq.~(\ref{BOP.lstm}) by replacing the multiplications with the shifts and adders including their cost, as mentioned in Sec.~\ref{Sec:metrics} that the shifts would not be included.
 The number of adders depends on the quantization technique.
 The NABS would be as follows:

 The first and second terms are the results of input vector multiplications and the recurrent cell operation combined with all addition operations, respectively.
 In this case, the third term comes from $3n_{s}n_{h}(b_{a}+b_{a})$.
 Due to the element-wise product of two operands with bitwidth $b_a$, the resulting bitwidth becomes $b_a+b_a$ as mentioned in Fig. \ref{fig:dense_quantization}.